pangeo-data/pangeo/docs/pangeo-showcase.rst

      - Julia Lowndes and Erin Robinson, Openscapes
      -  `The NASA-Openscapes Framework <https://discourse.pangeo.io/t/june-30-2021-the-nasa-openscapes-framework/1631>`_ |Lowndes DOI Badge|

-**The Showcase is going on a summer break and will be back in September!**
-The `sign up sheet <https://forms.gle/QwxKusVvrvDakSNs8>`_ will remain open, however.
-Please let us know if you would like to give a talk this fall.

 .. |Lowndes DOI Badge| image:: https://zenodo.org/badge/DOI/10.5281/zenodo.5090115.svg
    :target: https://doi.org/10.5281/zenodo.5090115